 Martin County HS teacher arrested on child porn charges

-An automotive maintenance teacher at Martin County High School was arrested Thursday on child porn charges.
+An automotive maintenance teacher at Martin County High School was arrested Thursday on multiple charges including child pornography.

-Antonio Capilupi, 34, was taken into custody and was being booked into the county jail, according to a Facebook post by the Martin County Sheriff's Office.
+Antonio Capilupi, 34, was taken into custody and held at the county jail, according to the Martin County Sheriff's Office.

-Capilupi faces charges of possession of child pornography and solicitation of a minor.
+Capilupi faces five felony counts — three counts of possession of child pornography and two counts of solicitation of a minor.

+The teacher coerced a 13-year-old student to send him inappropriate videos and pictures through Snapchat, according to investigators.

+Authorities said they were alerted about the allegations Sunday.
+Capilupi was reassigned out of the school Monday morning before he was arrested at his home Thursday.

 Detectives said they have been working closely with the Martin County School District on this case.